wunnr/partydeck/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug in the launcher or an issue that affects all games played through PartyDeck
 title: "[Bug] "
 labels: bug
 assignees: wunnr